Lramseyer/vaporview/API_DOCS.md

 # Signal Value Links

 Something that has been in my roadmap for a while is the ability to "Allow users to link .objdump files to a program counter value for a more integrated debug experience" This was something I wanted when I first created vaporview (because I was debugging a CPU with no GDB or ETM tracing.)
 How cool would it be to debug a CPU with a waveform dump and actually connect it back to the line of code it's running?
-In brainstorming how to implelent it, I have a proposed solution, but it's actually a more general solution.
+In brainstorming how to implement it, I have a proposed solution, but it's actually a more general solution.

 ## How to Use